dry-rb/dry-rb.org/source/gems/dry-system/booting.html.md

 ### Using other bootable dependencies

-It is often needed to use another dependency when booting a component, you can use a convenient `uses` API for that, it will auto-boot required dependency and make it available in the booting context:
+It is often needed to use another dependency when booting a component, you can use a convenient `use` API for that, it will auto-boot required dependency and make it available in the booting context:

 ``` ruby